monogon-dev/NetMeta/README.md

 ## 💥 API Stability

-NetMeta is **alpha software** and subject to change.
+NetMeta is **beta software** and subject to change.
 It exposes the following APIs:

 * The cluster configuration file for single-node deployments.
 * ClickHouse SQL schema for raw database access.